elidoran/chain-builder/README.md

 fn2 = (control, context) ->
   console.log this.message2
-  resume = control.pause()  # returns a function to call to resume execution setTimeout resume, 1000 # schedule resume in a second return # return nothing
+  resume = control.pause 'just because'  # returns a function to call to resume execution setTimeout resume, 1000 # schedule resume in a second return # return nothing